NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.CropPlugin.rst

 |pluginIcon|

-*This documentation is for version 1.0 of Crop.*
+*This documentation is for version 1.0 of Crop (net.sf.openfx.CropPlugin).*

 Description
 -----------